This Japanese style no bake cheesecake, or “rare cheesecake” is the perfect not-too-sweet treat. It’s creamy, smooth, cool, and easy to make!

 My favorite flavor was raspberry, with blueberry being a close second.
 The raspberry is a little tart and really complements the smooth and creamy cheesecake.
 The fresh blueberries dotted throughout the cheesecake gives it a great bite.

-You can make this treat in individual cups, or in a larger dish.
+You can make this rare cheesecake in individual cups, or in a larger dish.
 If you want to lighten it up even more, you can skip the crust, although I think it adds nice texture and interest.
 Cutting a larger cheesecake into squares would be perfect for an after school snack, and making it in little plastic cups (try ones with snap on lids) means you can take it on the go.
 School lunch, perhaps?
 (You can check out other school lunch ideas at Horizon’s page.)

 You can find the Horizon organic yogurt cups at Walmart in the dairy section with the yogurts.
 Go pick some up, it’ll be the perfect back to school treat!

 I hope you enjoy this easy recipe.
 Go check out some of my other cheesecake recipes too!